pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 5. Upgrade TiDB Operator

-    If you need to upgrade the TiDB Operator, please modify the `./tidb-operator/values.yaml` file, and then execute the following command to upgrade:
+    If you need to upgrade TiDB Operator, modify the `./tidb-operator/values.yaml` file, and then execute the following command to upgrade:

     {{< copyable "shell-regular" >}}